mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 ![_Just the video.
 That's it.
 That's all I came for._](images/youtube-video-playing.png)

 Youtube went from my biggest time sink to a search engine for specific videos I intentionally want to watch.
-The internet is not for entertainment - and now my Youtube reflects that.
+The internet is not for entertainment, and now my Youtube reflects that.

 ### LinkedIn
 I've installed [LinkOff](https://chromewebstore.google.com/detail/linkoff-disconnect-from-l/liagghebhiciplbhejpnmcfbfadgnkpa) to remove the LinkedIn feed.
-LinkedIn is like if a motivational poster and a car salesman had a baby, and that baby learned to make content.
-I use it to manage my profile and respond to messages, not to read "thought leadership."
+I can still navigate profiles, but don't get pushed anything.

 ### General news sites
-Most news sites are festooned with clickbait sidebars, autoplay videos, and "YOU MIGHT ALSO LIKE" sections engineered to keep you scrolling.
-I use [JustRead](https://chromewebstore.google.com/detail/justread-for-web-articles/dgmanlpmmkibanfdgjocnabmcaclkmod) to strip all of that away and present just the article text.
+Most news sites are covered with clickbait sidebars, autoplay videos, and "YOU MIGHT ALSO LIKE" sections engineered to keep you scrolling.
+I use [JustRead](https://chromewebstore.google.com/detail/justread-for-web-articles/dgmanlpmmkibanfdgjocnabmcaclkmod) to strip it all away and present just the article text.

-> ⚠️ JustRead isn't perfect - some sites break it.
-But most of the time it turns a dopamine minefield into a clean reading experience.
+> ⚠️ JustRead isn't perfect and it breaks with some sites.
+But it sure cuts down on the garbage.

 ### Surgical element removal
-Some sites are mostly fine but have one or two elements that act as rabbit hole on-ramps.
+Some sites are mostly fine but have one or two elements that act as rabbithole on-ramps.
 For these I use [uBlock Origin Lite](https://chromewebstore.google.com/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh) to surgically remove specific page elements.

-For example, Stack Overflow's "Related Questions" sidebar sounds helpful in theory.
-In practice, I'd click one tangentially-related question, then another, then another, and twenty minutes later I'm reading about a niche JavaScript edge case that has nothing to do with my original problem.
-So I used uBlock to remove it.
-The actual answer I came for is still there.
-The rabbit hole isn't.

-This is the "take the best, leave the rest" philosophy in its purest form - you're not blocking the site, you're just removing the specific piece that grabs you.
+For example, Stack Overflow's "Related Questions" sidebar was great at sending me down distracting tangents.
+I blocked it, and am calmer for it.

 ### Cookies
-Every website now asks if you accept cookies, with a giant green "ACCEPT ALL" button and a tiny grey "manage preferences" link that leads to seventeen submenus.
-[I Still Don't Care About Cookies](https://chromewebstore.google.com/detail/i-still-dont-care-about-c/edibdbjcniaddombaafbhiccbalhmcng) auto-dismisses all of these.

-This isn't directly a psychic defense, but every one of those popups is a decision that costs you a tiny sliver of attention.
-Death by a thousand paper cuts.
+Cookie popup spam is a significant source of distraction.
+To control this I use:

+[I Still Don't Care About Cookies](https://chromewebstore.google.com/detail/i-still-dont-care-about-c/edibdbjcniaddombaafbhiccbalhmcng) which accepts these for you, paired with Cookie AutoDelete to default clear website cookies for any site not on my whitelist.

+> ⚠️ Cookie AutoDelete isn't available on the Chrome extension store since Chrome's Manifest V3 change that took out huge swathes of the app store.
+I'm using a manually-installed version from [here](https://github.com/median-dxz/Cookie-AutoDelete-MV3/releases).

 ### Tiktok
-I don't use or have Tiktok, so this is easy.
-If you _do_ use it...
-I'd suggest starting with not using it.
+I don't use or have Tiktok because I think it's bad for me, so this is easy.

 ### Streaming services
 I don't subscribe to Netflix or any other streaming service.

-This sounds extreme, but it's actually the easiest defense on this list.
-You can't binge what you can't access.
-Taking away the option is a remarkably effective way to keep control of your brain, because there's nothing to resist.

-I still watch things - movies with friends, a show someone specifically recommends.
-I just don't have an infinite content buffet sitting in my living room whispering "just one more episode" at 11 PM.
+This is the same idea as "diet starts at the grocery store": what you allow in your house is what you'll consume.
+I don't want to spend my time binging shows, so I ensure not to have it available.

 Phone
 -----
-Your phone is the most intimate computer you own.
-It's in your pocket all day, on your nightstand all night, and it's the first thing most people reach for when they wake up.
-It deserves its own section.

 ### Charging location
 Whenever I don't need an alarm the next morning, I charge my phone outside the bedroom.
-This removes the "wake up and immediately scroll" reflex entirely - by the time I've gotten out of bed and walked to my phone, my brain is already online and making better decisions.
+This removes the "wake up and immediately scroll" reflex entirely.

-When I _do_ need an alarm, I at least put the phone across the room.
+When I do need an alarm, I try to put the phone across the room.
 Same principle as the 30-character password: add friction between you and the bad decision.

 I'm planning to take this further by getting a dedicated old phone that does nothing but run my alarm app (I use a gentle wave wakeup).
-That way the phone can stay out of the bedroom permanently.
+That way my phone can stay out of the bedroom permanently.

 ### Notifications
-I've turned off all buzzing and sounds for my phone notifications, because my focus is intentional: _I_ choose where to set my attention, not some app.
+I've turned off all buzzing and sounds for my phone notifications, because my focus is intentional: _I_ choose where my attention goes, not some app.

 The only sounds I allow are:
 - Calendar event reminders, so I don't miss meetings
 - Ringing for incoming Whatsapp and phone calls

 Everything else is silent.
-No buzz for Instagram likes.
-No chime for new emails.
-No ding for Slack messages.

 Beyond sounds, I use the Pixel's notification settings to block notifications entirely from apps that have no business interrupting me.
-The Substack app, for example, should _never_ send me a push notification - I get those through email, on my own schedule.
-For apps that do need notifications but are prone to spamming (food delivery apps are terrible about this), I disable everything except the essential ones - like when my food is actually arriving.
+The Substack app, for example, should never send me a push notification - I get those through email, on my own schedule.

+For apps that do need notifications but are prone to spamming (food delivery apps are terrible about this), I disable everything except the essential ones like when my food is actually arriving.

 I also have no push notifications for Whatsapp, Instagram, or any messaging app.
 This is deliberate.
 I want to be _poll-based_, not _push-based_: I make the decision "I need to check this" rather than the app deciding "you need to check this right now."

-> 💡 I think of it as the **principle of least urgency**.
-It's _really_ not essential that I know about a new Substack post the instant it drops.
+> 💡 I think of it as the **principle of least urgency**: apps should be configured to deliver notifications via the least urgent channel possible.
+It's really not essential that I know about a new Substack post the instant it drops.
 Email is fine.
 So my urgency tiers look like this:
 >
 > Email → push notification without sound (I see it when I check) → push notification with sound → phone actually rings
 >
 > Very few things in life belong in that last tier.

 In the Pixel phone app I've also turned on "block spam calls," and it works great.
-One less source of interruption.

 This is all in line with my [Inputs, Not Outputs](./inputs-not-outputs) principle.
 If your personal factory is generating a lot of distraction and reducing your focus, you have to tune the settings on your factory to enable what you actually want - i.e. focus.